 - You don’t need to make the money right now

 - Your time is already worth $300 per hour, so you have to treat it as such

 I really pay close attention to what my community members need, so that I can develop the most lovable content possible for you.
-So, I’d love to hear from you:
+I’d love to hear from you:

 Like I said, I am sharing my 4 secrets on how to land gigs, but for now let’s look at the top 3 fastest approaches for becoming a freelance data scientist.

-You have to be part of the groups and you should spend some time contributing and getting to know people.
+With this job source, you have to be part of the groups and you should spend some time contributing and getting to know people.
 But I don’t mean data science groups – because those people already have your skill set.
 Look in startup groups, marketing groups, and entrepreneur groups where people are looking to grow and scale their businesses fast.

 - Great, high-end classy clients